 The Compensation and Benefits Committee establishes the criteria, and directs the implementation, of all compensation program elements for the CEO.
 The CEO's base salary is set early in each calendar year by the Board of Directors after review of the recommendation of the Compensation and Benefits Committee.
-Mr. Cornwell's base salary in 2017 will be \$156,000, the same as in 2016.
-The annual MB paid to Mr. Cornwell in early 2017 for 2016 performance represented 63% of his total 2016 compensation.
-Mr. Cornwell's 2016 MB was 3.1% higher than in 2015.
-In 2016, the Company's consolidated EBT prior to accrual of the annual MB was up 3%.
-EPS were up 5% (not including tax provision reductions in both 2016 and 2015 resulting from deferred tax liability adjustments).
-Consistent with prior years, Mr. Cornwell's MB was tied closely to UTMD profits and EPS, with the 2016 increase consistent with other participants in the MB Plan.
+Mr. Cornwell's base salary in 2019 will be \$156,000, the same as in 2018 and 2017.
+The annual MB paid to Mr. Cornwell in early 2019 for 2018 performance represented 67% of his total 2018 compensation.
+Mr. Cornwell's 2018 MB was the same as in 2017.
+In 2018, the Company's consolidated EBT prior to accrual of the annual MB was up 2%.
+The MB, based by formula on 5% of the Company's EBT plus a 10% kicker for growth in EBT, was the same in 2018 as in 2017 for participants who had met their objectives for the year.
+As in prior years, Mr. Cornwell's MB was consistent with other participants in the MB Plan.

 For all other employees, in collaboration with the other executive officer(s), the CEO develops compensation policies, plans and programs that are intended to meet the objectives of the Company's overall compensation program.
 The Compensation and Benefits Committee annually reviews and approves the elements of the compensation program recommended by the CEO.
 In addition, the committee periodically reviews any proposed changes within a calendar year.
 The compensation of employees other than the CEO, including other named executive officer(s), is administered by the CEO under the review and ratification of the Compensation and Benefits Committee comprised of all the independent directors.
-All UTMD employees, including employees of its subsidiaries, received bonuses for 2016 performance.
+All UTMD employees, including employees of its subsidiaries, received profit-sharing bonuses for 2018 performance.